 If you wish to avoid eggs, you can choose from a number of excellent vegan egg alternatives.
 There are plant-based egg substitutes appropriate for every sort of recipe.
-You’ll find the products featured here deliver fantastic flavor and texture.
+The products featured here deliver fantastic flavor and texture.

 The Evolution of Vegan Eggs